everydaycookingtips.com

 Preparation Steps

-• In a small bowl, combine warm milk, sugar, and yeast.
-Let it sit for 5-10 minutes until foamy.
+• In a small bowl, combine warm milk, yeast, and 1 tablespoon of the granulated sugar.
+Let sit for 5–10 minutes until frothy.

-• Turn the dough out onto a lightly floured surface and knead for 5-7 minutes until smooth and elastic.
-Place in a greased bowl, cover, and let rise in a warm place for 1 hour, or until doubled in size.
+• Place dough in a greased bowl, cover with a towel, and let rise in a warm place for 1 hour or until doubled in size.

-• While the dough is rising, prepare the filling: In a small bowl, mix together brown sugar and cinnamon.
-Softened butter will be used to spread on the dough.
+• While dough rises, prepare filling: In a small bowl, mix brown sugar, softened butter, and cinnamon.
+Set aside.

-• Starting from the long side, tightly roll up the dough.
-Cut the roll into 12 equal slices.
+• Starting from the long side, roll dough tightly into a log.
+Cut into 12 equal slices.

 Notes